heroterminal/heroterminal-docs/CONTRIBUTING.md

 - Clear and concise.
 - Stable for authors that rely on them.
-- Consistent with the behaviour of HeroOS and the bootcamp engine.
+- Consistent with the behaviour of Lens and the Case File engine.

 ---